darrenjw/fp-ssc-course/Setup.md

 ### JAX (and Python)

 [JAX](https://jax.readthedocs.io/en/latest/) is a library for [Python](https://www.python.org/) which can be installed with `pip`.
 You first need to make sure that you have python and pip installed on your system.
 Then see the [installation instructions](https://github.com/google/jax#installation) which are a bit system dependent.
 The CPU-only version of JAX is fine for this course.
-Note that if you know about Python "environments", it might be better to install JAX in a new environment.
+Note that if you know about Python "virtual environments", it might be better to install JAX in a new environment.

 ### Dex